The Hawaii Social Media Group 808 Viral has added some new faces to their cast.

 Nine cast members from the recent production of Happily Eva Afta have decided to take their talents from on stage to online.

 “808 Viral has been the source for people to come together and share funny and engaging Hawaii content.
-It was always the mission to showcase Hawaii talent, so we decided to make some changes and add some new folks to the cast with acting and comedy experience.”
+It was always the mission to showcase Hawaii talent, so we decided to make some changes and add some new folks to the cast with acting and comedy experience,” said director Daniela Stolfi-Tow.

 That Cast includes actor and comedian Daryl Bonilla, know for his role as Keao in the indie film Beyond Paradise and the Bank of Hawaii “That’s My Bank!” guy.